 The soup at Ganso Mentai Nikomi Tsukemen – yeah I know, the name is a mouthful – is based on Mentaiko (spicy cod roe).
 The flavor takes me back to a time and place when I was eating a perfectly balanced hot pot, brimful of umami.
 So delicious!

-Ginza ABC Ramen and other Ramen with a Touch of Old
+Ramen Bars with a Touch of Old

 Showa Retro, aka.
 Showaken, are ramen bars inspired by the Japanese Showa Era (1926-1989).
 Maybe you remember a ramen bar of this kind from our Top 10 Ramen Bars in Tokyo?
 It was called Ginza ABC Ramen.